The Ruthless Elimination of Hurry

 My spiritual director laughed when I told him I’d preordered this book.

 He knows me well.
-He wouldn’t have been surprised by how overloaded I felt just last Thursday, or how often my schedule feels out of control.
+He would have understood my overload last Thursday and my overloaded schedule.
 It’s probably the greatest threat to my spiritual health and my effectiveness as a pastor.
 He wouldn’t have been surprised that a friend booked lunch with me recently to express concern about my busyness.

-A busy pastor is a lazy pastor, said Eugene Peterson.
+Eugene Peterson said a busy pastor is a lazy pastor.
 Yes, I know.
 But I’ve got to run.
 I’ve got an appointment coming up.

 The Book